 Smallmouth Bass, Largemouth Bass, Northern Pike, Muskie, Catfish, Perch, Crappie & Bluegill

 This lake has such a diverse fishery.
 Some of the other species of fish that anglers target here are crappie, perch, bluegill, smallmouth bass, largemouth bass, northern pike, muskie and catfish.
-Some trophy fish are here for sure and if you are looking to put a bunch of different species of fish in the boat, it’s tough to beat Lake Winnebago.
+Some trophy fish are here too, but it is definitely more of an action lake.
+If you can use baits that appeal to many different species of fish, you can catch a nice mixed bag of fish on Lake Winnebago.

 Most anglers that fish the lake would agree that the west side of the lake is a lot more appealing to fish than the east side.
 The west side of the lake has numerous bays, points, inlets and rivers that provide all kinds of awesome fishing areas for a variety of fish.
 The east side of the lake’s shoreline doesn’t really offer anything that really stands out, but some anglers do well by fishing the open waters off the first major breakline.
 The wind can obviously push baitfish anywhere throughout the lake, so one some days, you may do just as well on the east side as you do on the west.
 For most anglers though, they prefer to stick to the west side of the lake.

 Appleton is the major city on the north side of the lake.
 The Fox River enters the lake up here and you have some bays and points to fish here too.
 You will find good migrations of fish into the river during the spring and fall, so this part of the lake gets a lot of attention from anglers.
 Whether you are fishing in the river or out on the lake, anglers do well for a variety of fish up here.
 Walleye, white bass and catfish are most common, but you can catch every species of fish in the lake up here throughout the open water fishing season.